Selection of 2 products from

 Do not use in pregnant or lactating females.

 Hepatic failure may increase the plasma concentration of diltiazem.

 Use with caution in cats suffering from congestive heart failure.

-Cats with possible pre-existing thyroid problems or hyperthyroidism should be treated for this first and then be reassessed, prior to commencing treatment with diltiazem.
+Cats with possible pre-existing thyroid problems or hyperthyroidism should be treated for this first and then reassessed, prior to commencing treatment with Diltiazem.

 Clinical examination to assess the effectiveness of treatment should be performed after 8 weeks.

 Cardiac rate should be monitored prior to treatment commencing and at every follow up visit.

 Wash hands after use as tartrazine in the colour coating may cause allergic reaction in people who are susceptible.

 In case of accidental ingestion, seek medical advice immediately and show the package insert to the physician.